Alphonsce/AntiSpoof-Hackathon/README.md

 - In `2019_LA` is all the data for train, dev and eval for ASVspoof2019 data.
 - Note, that all keys for 2021 LA and DF are kept inside ASVspoof2021_LA_eval, even for DF subset!

+For final experiments I combined DF part of ASVspoof data with [FoR](https://bil.eecs.yorku.ca/datasets/) (I used normalized version of it) and [ITW](https://deepfake-total.com/in_the_wild) datasets.

+- After loading and extracting FoR data rename for dataset folder into `for-norm` and move it into `ASVspoof2021_DF_eval` directory
+- load ITW dataset and rename it into `in_the_wild_wav` and place it in the `ASVspoof2021_DF_eval` directory

+- Manifest for final dataset created by me can be found [here](https://drive.google.com/file/d/1cToKUtcjersiVCkBXXkIHq2k2nzE8vnT/view?usp=sharing): (I believe it to be the biggest open-source anti-spoof dataset with manifest).

 ### What data I used to get my best scores:

-Firstly I used ASVspoof2021 LA validation subset to train my models.
+- Firstly I used ASVspoof2021 LA.
-Then I also tried using ASVspoof2021 DF validation dataset, because it has a lot more attacks and is 3 times bigger.
+- Then I also tried using ASVspoof2021 DF + FoR + ITW.

 Of course, you can also run my code to train with 2019 ASVspoof dataset as it was initially suggested for 2021 challenge, you will just need to change some parameters for your runs.